Jobwawesh/code-challenge-week-1/README.md

   code .

 ### (Alternate Option)
-Open it in any editor of your choice.
+Open it in any editor of your choice;
+- Visual Studio Code.
+- Live serve extension

 ### Alternative Two